 Although it’s a little far away, it’s absolutely worth it to spend some nights at this beautiful resort.
 I would even say it was the most beautiful hotel on our whole Philippines itinerary!

 What to see & do in Bohol

-I recommend starting your tour there first like we did it so you avoid the mass of people.
-We arrived at the hills around 9am and it was not as crowded as we left at 10am.
+I recommend starting your tour there first as we did it so you avoid the mass of people.
+We arrived at the hills around 9 am and it was not as crowded as we left at 10 am.

 Tarsier Conservation Area

-Unfortunately, those Tasiers who live in cages have a lower lifetime than those that live in the nature.
+Unfortunately, those Tasiers who live in cages have a lower lifetime than those that live in nature.
 Some of them kill themselves by refusing food or smash their head against a wall.
-So if you want to visit the cute animals, you should be calm and never use a flash light or touch them.
+So if you want to visit the cute animals, you should be calm and never use a flashlight or touch them.